HEVV1/blog-system-management/README.md

 For email testing I used Mailtrap specifically, but u can choose freely any other mailer for testing and put those smtp credentials in .env config file

-All necessary configuration written in .txt file except mailer sender or in .env.example file
+All necessary configuration except only mailer sender written in .txt file or in .env.example file